daryldelrosario/co-usegithub_pro-five/README.md

 - SEO components in the <code>&lt;head&gt;&lt;head/&gt;</code>
     - title tag
     - meta description
-- JavaScript component that counts the time that has passed since I first started learning how to code
+- JavaScript component that calculates how long it's been since I started to learn how to code.
+Found on the <a href="https://daryldelrosario.github.io/co-usegithub_pro-five/index.html"><code>Home Page</code></a>
     - Started August 1st, 2021

 ### Requirements